wso2/docs-apk/en/docs/develop-and-deploy-api/api-properties/api-properties.md

 ## Deploy APK configuration

-Refer [Create an API](../../get-started/quick-start-guide.md) to deploy the API using APK configuration.
+Refer <a href="../../../get-started/quick-start-guide#deploy-the-api-in-apk" target="_blank">Create an API</a> to deploy the API using APK configuration.